This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I’m super thrilled with the results from steam cleaning my throw rugs — and even a thick pile shag carpet remnant!
 Next time, I’m going to spray a little bit of lavender or eucalyptus essential oil onto my rugs first before steaming them.
 That will deodorize them even better than the steam alone.
 (NOTE: They clearly say not to add any detergents, perfumes, oils, or other chemical substances into the water tank itself.)

 I love the fact that the Monster steam cleaner kills 99.9% of bacteria — including salmonella, e-coli, hepatitis C, black mold, and H1N1 — from hard surfaces in just 1 second.
 Now I’m just wishing there was an attachment that enabled me to use it on my granite countertops in the kitchen!
-Of course they also have a handheld Monster steamer and sanitizer for that.

 By the way, one sales rep said the Monster steam mop kills dust mites, so you’re encouraged to use it on your mattress and fabric furniture.
 I look forward to trying it on my mattress next.
 Again, I might add a few spritzes of essential oil spray to the mattress surface first for even better deodorizing.